TechGlider/tg-site-hugo/content/review/congestion-avoidance-control.md

 [Prof. Rodrigo Fonseca](http://cs.brown.edu/courses/csci2950-u/s14/review.html)

 ### Note
-1. I am taking a graduate seminar this semester at Brown: [Special Topics on Networking and Distributed Systems Advanced Networking](http://cs.brown.edu/courses/csci2950-u/s17/).
+1. I am taking a graduate seminar this semester at Brown: [Special Topics on Networking and Distributed Systems](http://cs.brown.edu/courses/csci2950-u/s17/).
 This and most of the following paper reviews until early-May will be my reviews submitted for this seminar with some minor editing.
 2. This review posted here on Feb 9, 2017